-You are required to give cancellation notice to Student Housing and Community Services, using the online notice procedure at https://secure.housing.ubc.ca, or in person at the main office, 2205 Lower Mall, Marine Drive building 6.
+You are required to give cancellation notice to Student Housing and Community Services, using the online notice procedure at https://secure.housing.ubc.ca.

 Please note that:

 - 1. The \$50 residence application fee is non-refundable. - 2.
 If notice of cancellation is received 22 days prior to the Move-In Date shown on the Resident's Confirmation of Acceptance, residence fee payments will be refunded. - 3.
 If notice of cancellation is received within 21 days of the Move-In Date, a \$150 cancellation fee will be deducted from prepaid residence fees.